aatuh/recsys/docs/rules-runbook.md

 This runbook explains how to verify, monitor, and troubleshoot the rule/override pipeline in production.

-> **Who should read this?** Business stakeholders and engineers responsible for merchandising overrides and guardrail monitoring.
+> **Who should read this?** Business stakeholders and engineers responsible for merchandising overrides and guardrail monitoring (terms are defined in `docs/concepts_and_metrics.md`).
+Sections that mention `make`/`analysis/scripts` assume you run the RecSys stack; hosted API-only consumers can stick to `docs/quickstart_http.md`.

 ## 1. Rule precedence refresher